codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

-Since the string manipulation takes multiple steps to reaches the final result, there's a need to `temporarily store the content somewhere` to manipulate it step by step until it reach the final form.
+Since the string manipulation takes multiple steps to reaches the final result, there's a need to `temporarily store the content somewhere` to manipulate it step by step until it reaches the final form.
 We need a Variable!

 `JS code:`
 <script src="https://gist.github.com/codenart/0d154adf692c8117c4bf933ac76176b5.js">